ezamorag/monitorpc/README.md

 # monitorpc
- This python module store events from mouse and keyboard, and save screenshots as a video.
+ This python module store events from mouse and keyboard, and save screenshots.

+ Note: It was tested only on Ubuntu.

+ ## Install virtual environment
+conda create --name automat python==3.10 conda activate automat pip install pyautogui pynput jupyterlab opencv-python keyboard

+### Usage
+1. Clone this repository
+2. Activte the environment: conda activate automat
+3. Check the python path by: which python
+4. In your terminal: sudo [your python path here] monitor.py
+5. Press ESC key to start recording.
+And don't forget to press ESC key to terminate the recording.